Visit the Knowitall blog for helpful information on using Knowitall all through the month!

 Filmmaker Cindy Sherman was born on January 19, 1954 in Glen Ridge, New Jersey (Artopia)

 Author Edgar Allan Poe was born on January 19, 1809, in Boston, Massachusetts.
 Poe is most well known for his short stories and poems, featuring dark, macabre, and suspenseful themes.
 (Poetry All-Stars)

-Poe also spent time in Charleston, S.C., where he served as an artillery-man at Fort Moultrie, and wrote several of his short stories, like The Gold Bug.
+Poe also spent time in Charleston, S.C., where he served as an artillery-man at Fort Moultrie, under the pseudo-nym Edgar Allan "Perry."
 (South Carolina Focus)

 Penguin Awareness Day.
 Learn about African Penguins (Zoo Minutes) or join D.V. from Eye Wonder for this episode on penguins.

 Author Janette Turner Hospital grew up on the steamy sub-tropical coast of Australia in the northeastern state of Queensland.